chrisxuuu/dotfiles/organized-software-notes.md

 ### Removing Title/Date from PDF Exports

 1. Navigate to: `/opt/homebrew/Cellar/jupyterlab/4.3.5/libexec/share/jupyter/nbconvert/templates` (System-Wide.
 Don't use.
-Use userspace for permanent change) (DEPRECATED, USE UV .venv at `~/Documents/Homework/.venv/lib/python3.13/site-packages/jupyterlab`.)
+Use userspace for permanent change).
    - `/home/c/.local/share/jupyter/nbconvert/templates` on fedora.
 Same path on Pop OS.
    - For User-specific templates (recommended) on MacOS.
      1. Make folder `mkdir -p /Users/chris/Library/Jupyter/nbconvert/templates/latex` if does not exist.